debrisapron/zig-arduino-pico-example/README.md

 - We have a `main.cpp` with the standard Arduino `setup` and `loop` entry points.
 These call into equivalent entry points in our Zig library.
 - We have a HAL (Hardware Abstraction Layer) written in C and C++ containing all the API functions exposed to Zig.
 This is split into a standard C header file & a C++ implementation file.
 - We have a Zig source file which exports its own setup & loop entry points.
-- The same file also *imports* our HAL header file using Zig's C translation capability[^2].
+- The same file also *imports* our HAL header file using Zig's C translation capability.
 - We have a `build-core.sh` script which uses `zig build-lib` to compile a binary library file, making sure to point it to the location of the HAL header file.
 - Going the other way, we have a `plaformio.ini` file which contains linker flags, so when we run `pio run` the linker can find the Zig-generated binaries.

-[^2]: Note that this design also makes it easy to test core.zig, since we can simply replace the HAL with a mock implementation.
+Note that this design also makes it easy to test core.zig, since we can simply replace the HAL with a mock implementation.

 ## Areas for improvement